dbwebb-se/mvc/example/symfony-doctrine/README.md

 Symfony and Doctrine
 ==========================

-This exercise will show you how to get going with the Doctrine ORM within your Symfony project.
+This exercise will show you how to get going with the Doctrine ORM framework to integrate with a database within your Symfony project.
+ORM stands for "object relational mapping" and is a way to work in an object oriented manner towards a relational database.

-This article is partly based on the longer Symfony documentation article "[Databases and the Doctrine ORM](https://symfony.com/doc/current/doctrine.html)".
-You can head over to that article to review it after you have completed this exercise.

 <!--
 TODO

 * Perhaps in own article
-    * Add code samples on "Build custom queries into Repository object"
+    * Add code samples on "Build custom queries into Repository object", the repository object contains sample code that is commented out and can be used for an example.
     * How to work with relations.
+    * How to write native SQL, Doctrine QL, Query builder.

 * How to reinit database?